Infinitesimal commutative unipotent group schemes with one-dimensional Lie algebra: Infinitesimal subgroup schemes of supersingular elliptic curves

-\begin{proof} The $p^n$-torsion $E[p^n]$ of a supersingular elliptic curve $E$ over an algebraically closed field of characteristic $p>0$ is a finite commutative unipotent (see \cite[Theorem 3.1]{Silverman}) self-dual (see \cite[III.15, Theorem 1]{MumfordAbVar}) $k$-group scheme of order $p^{2n}$ with one-dimensional Lie algebra.
-By Theorem \ref{classification} and Lemma \ref{duality}, the only such $k$-group scheme is $W_{2n}^{2n}[F-V].$ \end{proof}
+\begin{proof} The $p^n$-torsion $E[p^n]$ of a supersingular elliptic curve $E$ over an algebraically closed field of characteristic $p>0$ is a finite commutative unipotent self-dual $k$-group scheme of order $p^{2n}$ with one-dimensional Lie algebra (see \cite[III.15, Theorem 1]{MumfordAbVar}).
+By Theorem \ref{classification} and Corollary \ref{cor: duality}, the only such $k$-group scheme is $W_{2n}^{2n}[F-V].$ Let us now consider the Frobenius kernels.
+Clearly $E[F^m]$ is a $k$-subgroup scheme of order $p^m$ of $E[p^m]$.
+More precisely, These can also be observed at the level of $k$-Hopf algebras: indeed and with Hopf algebra structure given by the comultiplication of Witt vectors in both cases.
+Now, looking at $E[F^m]$ we see that $T_0=T_1^p=T_2^{p^2}=\dots=T_m^{p^m}=0$, $T_1=\dots=T_{m+1}^{p^m}=0,\dots, T_{m-1}=\dots=T_{2m-1}^{p^m}=0$, that is So we notice that for $m=2n$ even, it holds that $E[F^{2n}]$ coincides with $E[p^{n}]$. \end{proof}

+\begin{rmk} Let us point out that, as a consequence of Theorem \ref{classification} and Proposition \ref{ellcurves}, the Frobenius kernels of supersingular elliptic curves are exactly the infinitesimal commutative unipotent self-dual $k$-group schemes with one-dimensional Lie algebra.
+In addition, these are exactly all the infinitesimal subgroup schemes $G$ of a supersingular elliptic curve $E$ over an algebraically closed field.
+Indeed, suppose that such a $G$ has height $n$, then $G\subseteq E[F^n]$ and by order reasons they must coincide. \end{rmk}

 Notice that if an infinitesimal commutative unipotent $k$-group scheme $G$ with $n$-dimensional Lie algebra can be embedded in a smooth connected $n$-dimensional algebraic group $\mathcal{G}$, then $G$ acts freely on it (by multiplication).
 Brion \cite[\textsection1]{brion2022actions} asked if there are examples of generically free rational actions on curves of infinitesimal commutative unipotent group schemes that are not subgroup schemes of a smooth connected one-dimensional algebraic group.
-Recall that if $\mathcal{G}$ is a smooth connected one-dimensional $k$-algebraic group, then either $\mathcal{G}$ is affine and $\mathcal{G}_{\overline{k}}\simeq\G_{m,\overline{k}}$ or $\mathcal{G}_{\overline{k}}\simeq\G_{a,\overline{k}}$ or $\mathcal{G}$ is an elliptic curve.
+Recall that if $\mathcal{G}$ is a smooth connected one-dimensional $k$-algebraic group, then, either $\mathcal{G}$ is affine and $\mathcal{G}_{\overline{k}}\simeq\G_{m,\overline{k}}$, or $\mathcal{G}_{\overline{k}}\simeq\G_{a,\overline{k}}$, or $\mathcal{G}$ is an elliptic curve.
 The following proposition explains that if $k$ is algebraically closed, very few infinitesimal commutative unipotent $k$-group schemes with one-dimensional Lie algebra are contained in smooth connected one-dimensional algebraic groups.
-All the others are examples of infinitesimal group schemes that act rationally and generically freely on any curve (by \cite[Theorem 1.3]{gouthier2023infinitesimal}), but are not subgroup schemes of a smooth connected algebraic group.
+All the others are examples of infinitesimal group schemes that act rationally and generically freely on any curve (by \cite[Theorem 1.4]{gouthier2023infinitesimal}), but are not subgroup schemes of a smooth connected one-dimensional algebraic group.